-The Science department at New Line Learning aims to ensure every child is able to understand and critically evaluate any scientific problem they may be faced with in an ever-changing, modern world.
+The Science department at New Line Learning Academy aims to ensure every child is able to understand and critically evaluate any scientific problem they may be faced with in an ever-changing, modern world.
 Through the courses that we offer, we seek to provide an inspiring range of experiences both in and outside the classroom.

 Ms H. Chilvers - Head of Science